clemgbld/movie-app/README.md

 ## Library used

-To help me write my test i used plain old jest in the core of my application and react testing library to help me replicate the rendering of my component in the virtual DOM and his behavior, i also used jest to write my assertions.
+To help me write my test, i used plain old jest in the core of my application and react testing library to help me replicate the rendering of my component in the virtual DOM and his behavior.
+I also used jest to write my assertions.

-i choose react-testing-library for my react component because it enable us to test our application the way the user experience it and not the actual implementation.At the end of this project i introduce myself to cypress an End to End testing library to further improve the quality of my delivery.
+I chose react-testing-library for my react components because it enables us to test our application the way the user experience it and not the details implementation.
+At the end of this project i introduce myself to cypress an End to End testing library to further improve the quality of my delivery.

 ## My testing pyramid